pranjay-poddar/Dev-Geeks/Face_Detection/README.md

 • macOS or Linux (Windows not officially supported, but might work)

-• For Install "face_recognition and dlib" : [Click Here!](https://github.com/ageitgey/face_recognition)
+• For Install "face_recognition and dlib"

 • Chrome Driver : https://chromedriver.chromium.org/downloads